 - 94th Floor Only: free

 - Combo Ticket for 94th floor, 97th floor, and 100th floor: free

 The building is open from 09:00-22:30 every day and the last entry would be at 21:30

-Also, if you are the guest of the Park Hyatt Hotel, you will have to use another elevator in the south part of the building.
+Also, if you are a guest of the Park Hyatt Hotel, you will have to use another elevator in the south part of the building.
 Have you ever visited this building?
-Make sure to share your ideas and comments for us.
+Make sure to share your ideas and comments with us.
 Besides, if you have any special questions about visiting the building, rest assured that our professional guides will reply as soon as possible.